EXPLAINER: Was officer’s knee on Floyd’s neck authorized?

 Chauvin attorney Eric Nelson, in a pretrial filing, said Chauvin followed policy and “did exactly as he was trained to do.”
 The filing included a photo in department training materials of a trainer with a knee on the neck of an instructor playing a suspect.

-Prosecutors have already put supervisory officers on the stand to testify that, even if Chauvin pinning Floyd with his knee fell within policy, doing so for 9 minutes and 29 seconds did not.
+Prosecutors have already put supervisory officers on the stand to testify that, even if Chauvin pinning Floyd with his knee fell within policy, doing so for 9 minutes, 29 seconds did not.
 In their pretrial filing, they said Chauvin and two other officers held their positions for four minutes after Floyd lost consciousness - and two minutes beyond when he no longer had a pulse.

 Witnesses also testified to the danger of Floyd’s position and to frequent department training on the importance of moving someone as quickly as possible into a recovery position.
 The photo included in Nelson’s filing included text that read: “Place the subject in the recovery position to alleviate positional asphyxia.”